RESIDENTIAL COLLEGE SOCIETY

 ARTICLE II: GOVERNANCE

 The Executive Leadership Team is the policy-making body and may exercise all the powers and authority granted to conduct the business and affairs of the Residential College Society.
-The Executive Leadership Team shall consist of nine members from postsecondary institutions with one or more residential colleges.
+The Executive Leadership Team shall consist of eight members, all of whom have experience with residential colleges and/or a residential college model, and are affiliated with a postsecondary institution.

 The Executive Leadership Team shall determine its own structure and operating procedures.
 The powers of the Executive Leadership Team include, but are not limited to, the following:

-- Provide oversight for additional programs and resources;
+- Providing oversight for additional programs and resources

-- Maintain marketing materials, online presence, mailing list, and archive of Society documents;
+- Maintaining marketing materials, online presence, mailing list, and archive of Society documents

-- Development and review of the conditions of employment for any persons employed by the Association; and
+- Development and review of the conditions of employment for any persons employed by the Association

-- Select, appoint, and dismiss members of the Executive Leadership Team;
+- Selection, appointment, and dismissal of members of the Executive Leadership Team

 The Executive Leadership Team will strive to maintain a membership that reflects a diverse representation of stakeholders, including: